elasticdotventures/dotfiles/README.md

 The _b00t_ approach uses incorporates 1337 speak for c0mm0n words to encourage brevity at all layers. _b00t_'s design is built to tightly couple the Azure cloud, but integrate with others for services.
 Creating multi-layer pipelines using a menu driven approach to generate templates and then execute those templates, download the projects, then build and rebuild.

 The 1337speak used in _b00t_ is primarily used to make unique pnemonics that are easier to grep during a subsystem trace across layers in the stack.
-The linguist models inverts the conventional naming schematics used in companies to a richer media (color & symbol) into code that can then be used in conjuction with colorful filters to radically improve code quality & debuggability.
+The naming models create colorful and meaningful filters to radically improve code quality & debuggability in some cases approaching a more "zero-code" approach and simultaneously gaining valuable screen real-estate.

  1337 mechanics generally indicate logical role or purpose.
 Using tab-complete in Intellisense IDE and CLI makes it easy and artistic on the screen reinforcing art-in-code.